scroll-tech/scroll/coordinator/README.md

 ## Test

 **Note:** Our test code may not directly support Apple Silicon (M1/M2) chips.
 However, we've provided a Docker-based solution for local testing on M1/M2 Macs.
 Please refer to the [Local Testing on M1/M2 Mac](../README.md#local-testing-on-m1m2-mac) section in the main README for details.
+After preparing the environment, you can then proceed with the testing.

 When developing the coordinator, use the following command to mock verifier results and run coordinator tests: